r-lib/gargle/tests/testthat/_snaps/roxygen-templates.md

       Most users, most of the time, do not need to call `PREFIX_auth()` explicitly -- it is triggered by the first action that requires authorization.
 Even when called, the default arguments often suffice.

-      However, when necessary, this function allows the user to explicitly:
+      However, when necessary, `PREFIX_auth()` allows the user to explicitly:
-        * Declare which Google identity to use, via an email address.
-If there are multiple cached tokens, this can clarify which one to use.
-It can also force PACKAGE to switch from one identity to another.
-If there's no cached token for the email, this triggers a return to the browser to choose the identity and give consent.
-You can specify just the domain by using a glob pattern.
-This means that a script containing `email = "*@example.com"` can be run without further tweaks on the machine of either `alice@example.com` or `bob@example.com`.
+        * Declare which Google identity to use, via an `email` specification.
-        * Use a service account token or workload identity federation.
+        * Use a service account token or workload identity federation via `path`.
-        * Bring their own [Token2.0][httr::Token-class].
+        * Bring your own `token`.
+        * Customize `scopes`.
-        * Specify non-default behavior re: token caching and out-of-bound authentication.
+        * Use a non-default `cache` folder or turn caching off.
-        * Customize scopes.
+        * Explicitly request out-of-bound auth via `use_oob`.

+      If you are interacting with R within a browser (applies to RStudio Server, Posit Workbench, Posit Cloud, and Google Colaboratory), you need oob auth or the pseudo-oob variant.
+If this does not happen automatically, you can request it explicitly with `use_oob = TRUE` or, more persistently, by setting an option via `options(gargle_oob_default = TRUE)`.

+      The choice between conventional oob or pseudo-oob auth is determined by the type of OAuth client.
+If the client is of the "installed" type, `use_oob = TRUE` results in conventional oob auth.
+If the client is of the "web" type, `use_oob = TRUE` results in pseudo-oob auth.
+Packages that provide a built-in OAuth client can usually detect which type of client to use.
+But if you need to set this explicitly, use the `"gargle_oauth_client_type"` option:
+      ```r
+      options(gargle_oauth_client_type = "web")       # pseudo-oob
+      # or, alternatively
+      options(gargle_oauth_client_type = "installed") # conventional oob
+      ```

       For details on the many ways to find a token, see [gargle::token_fetch()].
 For deeper control over auth, use